eyolfson/const-checker-artifact/README.md

 Below are the 20 classes we sampled from LLVM, OpenCV, and Protobuf.
 For each class we denote if a class is "Immutable" or "All-mutating" in square brackets, if there are no square brackets the class is neither.
+These sampled classes correspond to what we used in Table III (LLVM), Table IV (OpenCV), and Table V (Protobuf).

 Reviewers may double check our manual classifications by starting the web server and navigating to the same classes.
+For convenience we provide a script to get a link for a specified class.
+As an example if you want to review `llvm::TypeBasedAAResult` in LLVM, use the following commands:
+`cd /home/vagrant/const-checker-experiments-0.1.0`, then
+`scripts/get-link.py llvm 4.0.0 llvm::TypeBasedAAResult`.
+These commands will
+generate a link for you to copy into the address bar of your web browser and explore.

 ### LLVM